 It’s similar here in Germany, though a few fast food places have the bon system as well.
 Check out what kind of bathrooms they have before you make your purchase, or you might end up with yet another useless slip of paper.

 There are a few ways to get around pay toilets in Germany.
-During our bike trip last Summer, for example, I stopped at a few Volkshochschulen and just walked in like I belonged there.
+During our bike trip last Summer, for example, I stopped at a few Volkshochschulen (adult education centers) and just walked in like I belonged there.
 True, my husband had to say, “just do it!
 No one will know!
 Just go already!” a few times before I worked up the courage, but in the end it all worked out.

 Sometimes, merely offering to pay is enough if you stop at a random restaurant.
-I’ve had many hosts wave my 50 cent offering away and tell me to just go ahead.
+I’ve had many hosts wave away my 50 cent offering and tell me to just go ahead.

 Busy fast food places and Starbucks with a lot of tourists are also a good opportunity.
 If they have a door code, you can get it from other sympathetic customers or even the barista if she’s too busy to notice you aren’t a paying customer.

 Eventually, though, there will come a time where you have to use a pay toilet.
 When this happens, just tell yourself it’s worth it because the toilet is clean.
-This may only be partially true, and it certainly won’t smell cleaner (for some reason every public restroom in Germany I’ve been in smells vaguely of sulfur or sewer gasses), but it might make you feel better.
+This may only be partially true, and it certainly won’t smell cleaner (for some reason, every public restroom in Germany I’ve been in smells vaguely of sulfur or sewer gasses), but it might make you feel better.